12 Most Essential Principles For A Long and Happy Marriage

-I was inspired to write this by my recent wedding anniversary and dedicate this to my best friend and wife of 22 years, Jennie.
+I was inspired to write this by my recent wedding anniversary and dedicate this to my best friend and wife, Jennie.
 Over the years we are often asked by others – and frequently discuss with each other – what it is that makes a successful marriage.
 Building and maintaining mutual respect has been a cornerstone of our relationship.

 What follows are some of the principles we try to live by.
 I’m no expert.
 All I have is my experience.
 These are (mostly) small things, but they add up to big things.

 1. Say “Thank You”

 It sounds corny, but it’s important.
 Relationships are about mutual respect.
 Don’t underestimate the value of simple courtesy and sincere appreciation.

 We all lead busy, complex lives.
 A marriage is about sharing your life with another person.
 When I first met my wife, we’d constantly talk about big hopes and dreams, and the minutiae of our lives.
 Now there are jobs, kids and obligations.
 Asking this question says “you are still important to me and I want to know what’s going on in your life.”
 Make it a point to connect.
 It may not be too often or for long periods of time.
 It just has to be sincere.

 There’s the old joke that newlyweds should put a penny in a jar every time they have sex the first year of marriage, then take one out each time thereafter, and they’ll never empty the jar.
 The same is true for praise.
 Continuing to show admiration for each other is just as rewarding in its own way.
 You don’t have to go out of your way to look for opportunities for praise, but if you think it, say it.

 Take a moment on a regular basis to recognize – for yourself – what you enjoy about your relationship.
 Consider the qualities that first attracted you to each other and how you are connected.